OveD-php/health-checks/README.md

 **Note:** _This feature can be disabled in the `config/health.php` file, by setting `route.enabled` to `false`.

+You can navigate to `https://<APP_URL>/_health/stats` and get all stats, including avg response time,

 ### Creating your own health checks

 In order to create your own health checks, you just need to extend the `Vistik\Checks\HealthCheck` class and implement the `run()` method.